Prince25/StockAlertBot/README.md

         - If you have Target link(s), you will see additional options to put zip code and API Key.
 Only change the key if you get API key errors.
 Refer to the instructions in the following [section](#Via-Text-Editor).
     4. Configure notification options in Optional tab.
         - If you want notifications sent to Discord or Slack, expand WEBHOOKS and enter the URL(s) there.
+        - If you want notification sent via SMS/Text, expand SMS and choose a method: Amazon Web Services, Email, or Twilio.
+See [SMS](#SMS).
         - If you want notifications sent to Email, turn on email and enter your service provider information.
 Some providers (Yahoo, AOL, AT&T) cause problems.
 Refer to following [section](#Via-Text-Editor).
     5. Once you're happy with the settings, click `Save Settings`.\
     `config.json` and `.env` files should now reflect your settings.\